 - $10,000 of property damage coverage in an accident

 Comprehensive insurance coverage is not mandatory, but is encouraged by most insurance experts, as it may protect you from costly repair and medical bills.
+If the damages incurred in a crash exceed the amount your policy covers, you may have to pay the remaining balance out of pocket.
+That means purchasing a full-coverage policy could save you hundreds or thousands of dollars in the long run.
 Failure to show proof of coverage at an accident could result in a fine.

 How to get the best car insurance

 Every driver will have their own personal criteria when looking for car insurance providers, whether they are brand new to coverage or looking to make a carrier switch.
-Washington drivers will likely want to consider factors in the state as a first step, including minimum requirements and average rates, and then begin submitting for quotes.
+To start, Washington drivers will likely want to consider their individual needs alongside state factors that may sway their decision.

-For example, many Washington residents own two vehicles per household and have an average commute time of 26.5 minutes.
-Considering these factors, you may want to target companies that offer multi-vehicle discounts or even consider other ways to commute, like by public transport, to see if you can save on premiums with reduced usage.
-These factors and more could impact which policy is the best for you.
+- Evaluate your needs: Drivers must understand their circumstances and discuss them with their local agent when shopping for the best auto insurance in Washington for their needs.
+For instance, many Washington residents own two vehicles per household and have an average commute time of 26.5 minutes.
+Considering these factors, you may want to target companies that offer multi-vehicle discounts or even consider other ways to commute to see if you can save on premiums with reduced usage.
+If you have an accident history, you consider the telematics programs offered by some companies, which track your driving in real-time and reward you for safety behind the wheel.
+If you are planning to insure teen drivers, discounts for good students might help with insurance costs.

+- Consider state factors: For the state’s 5.7 million drivers, safety is a serious consideration.
+Washington ranks seventh in states with the most extreme weather, according to the Buffalo News.
+Add-on coverage options such as roadside assistance, engine protection and rental car reimbursement would be applicable in these situations.
 According to the III, 21.7% of Washingtonian motorists are uninsured, ranking Washington as the fifth-highest state with uninsured motorists.
-Because of this, Washington drivers may want to consider adding on uninsured motorist coverage to protect them against any charges from an accident with an uninsured driver.
+Adding on uninsured motorist coverage can help protect drivers financially against any charges from an accident with an uninsured driver.

 Car insurance discounts in Washington